Encyclopaedia Inflationaris: Zero Parameter Models

 where $\mu\equiv \hat{\mu}\sqrt{3/c}$.
 In order to obtain this formula, we have crucially assumed that

 The form of the effective Lagrangian has also been studied in \Refc{Ellis:2013xoa} in the case where this relation is no longer valid.
 The last step consists in remarking that $y=0$ during inflation.
-If we expand the above Lagrangian about $y=0$, then the field $x$ is canonically normalized and the potential becomes precisely the one of Eq.~(\ref{eq:pothiggs}).
-Therefore, it constitutes another scenario where this potential arises.
-Let us also notice that other approaches based on superconformal D-term inflation also lead to the Starobinsky model~\cite{Buchmuller:2013zfa}.
+If we expand the above Lagrangian about $y=0$, then the field $x$ is canonically normalized and the potential becomes precisely the one of \Eq{eq:potsi}.
+As such, it constitutes another scenario where this potential arises.

+Let us also notice that other approaches based on superconformal D-term inflation also lead to the same potential~\cite{Buchmuller:2013zfa}.
 Various multifield extensions have also been studied in which the inflationary phase can still be described by the one-field Higgs potential~\cite{Lerner:2009xg, EliasMiro:2012ay, Arina:2012fb}.

+More recently, the Starobinsky model has also been derived from theories that are conformally invariant (with spontaneous symmetry breaking).
+Moreover, the supersymmetric version of these theories, superconformal theories (with spontaneous breaking of the superconformal symmetry) have also been shown to lead to the Starobinsky model, thus providing another supergravity description of this model.
+In the following, we present these considerations which are based on \Refc{Kallosh:2013hoa}.
+In order to understand the context in which these models have been developed, it is useful to first consider the action given by the following expression

+where $\lambda$ is a coupling constant of dimension 2 (here, the field $\chi$ is dimensionless).
+It should be noticed that the sign of the kinetic term for the dimensionless field $\chi$ is the ``wrong'' one.
+Then, the fundamental remark is that the above action is invariant under the conformal transformation $\ef{g}_{\mu \nu}=e^{-2\sigma}g_{\mu \nu}$ and $\ef{\chi}=e^{\sigma}\chi$, where $\sigma$ is a dimensionless field.
+Indeed, if one inserts the previous transformation into the action~\eqref{eq:actioninvaconf}, one obtains